Student Life Office

 May I take classes at other institutions while on medical leave?

-Unless the conditions of your medical leave prevent you from attending another school, you may take classes elsewhere while on leave.
-Students should complete the Transfer of Credit form before enrolling at another institution.
+Yes.
+Students are encouraged to complete the Transfer of Credit form before enrolling at another institution.
 This enables students to know whether and how the course or courses will apply to the Reed degree.

 If you are a financial aid recipient, please check with the Office of Financial Aid to determine whether there are any financial aid implications for taking classes while on a medical leave.